Rebecka is a farmer and mother of five from Boti in Ghana. Rebecka has become an entrepreneur thanks to her partnership with The Hunger Project.

 Rebecka participated in the microfinance program implemented in her community by The Hunger Project.
 Thanks to this program, she was able to take out four different microfinance loans.

-With the money from the first loan of 100 cedis (the local currency equivalent to about AUD$22), she took it and invested it in her sustainable palm oil and agriculture farming business.
+With the money from the first loan of 100 cedis (the local currency equivalent to about AUD$22), she took it and invested it in her agriculture farming business.
 She made a small profit and repaid the loan back quickly.

 For her other microfinance loans she was able to buy a motorcycle which she now leases to people in her community.
 Motorcycles are useful for transport in rural communities and leasing them out allows her to pay off the loans and make some money on the side.

 “It’s a big encouragement for me to have my own business.
 I feel proud to be self-employed and not work for somebody else,” Rebecka said.